ExPLoit: Extracting Private Labels in Split Learning

 \textbf{Attack parameters:} We assume that the architecture of the label owner's model $g$ is not known to the input owner.
-Thus, we use a 3 layer fully connected DNN (FC[128-64-10] for image classification and FC[32-32-10] for Criteo) as the surrogate model $g'$.
-We set the number of outer loop iterations $N_{iter}=500$, and the learning rate range to $[1^{-5}, 10^{-4}]$ for $\eta_{g'}$ and $[10^{-2}, 10^{-1}]$ for $\eta_{\hat{y}}$.
+Thus, we use a 3-layer fully connected DNN (FC[128-64-10] for image classification and FC[32-32-10] for Criteo) as the surrogate model $g'$.
+We set $N_{iter}=500$, and the learning rate range to $[10^{-5}, 10^{-4}]$ for $\eta_{g'}$ and $[10^{-2}, 10^{-1}]$ for $\eta_{\hat{y}}$.
 The range for $\lambda_{ce}$ and $\lambda_p$ is set to $[0.1,3]$.
-We carry out GIA for each training epoch of split learning.
+We carry out the ExPLoit attack for each training epoch of split learning.

-\textbf{Evaluation Metric:} Our attack groups inputs that belong to the same class by assigning them the same label.
-The true class label corresponding to each group remains unknown.
-We report the clustering accuracy~\cite{clustering_accuracy} obtained with the best hyperparameters (corresponding to the lowest gradient loss) for each dataset.
+\textbf{Evaluation Metric:} ExPLoit groups inputs that belong to the same class.
+However, the true class label corresponding to each group remains unknown.
+We report the clustering accuracy~\cite{clustering_accuracy} obtained with the best hyperparameters (corresponding to the lowest gradient loss) in our results.